Connect with others who understand.

 3. Antipsychotics

 Antipsychotic medications are often used to treat mania and depression in bipolar 1 disorder.
-Doctors also use antipsychotics as maintenance treatment.
+Doctors also use antipsychotics for bipolar disorder as maintenance treatment.
 Maintenance treatment is important for preventing or delaying mood episodes in bipolar 1 disorder.

-The brain uses specialized chemical messengers — known as neurotransmitters — to send signals.
-People with bipolar 1 disorder have chemical imbalances that lead to mood episodes consisting of anxiety, agitation, or depression.
-Antipsychotic medications work by blocking receptors for the neurotransmitters serotonin and dopamine.
+The brain uses neurotransmitters, which are specialized chemical messengers, to send signals.
+People with bipolar 1 disorder have chemical imbalances that lead to mood episodes consisting of depression, mania, or mixed features.
+Antipsychotic medications work by blocking receptors for the neurotransmitters serotonin and dopamine, as well as other types of neurotransmitters.

 • Dry mouth